 Table of Contents

-Does this sound familiar?
-“Your dog’s adorable!
+Does this sound familiar: “Your dog’s adorable!
 What breed is that?”
-We hear it a fair amount, but Greyhounds aren’t commonplace in this area.
-Of course, we know she’s a Greyhound; we have an official pedigree going back to her great-great-great-great-grandparents (and it only stops there because that’s all that fits on the page).
-If you adopted your dog or have a mixed-breed, you may or may not know the answer to that burning question.
+We hear it a fair amount, but Greyhounds aren’t common in this area.
+But, of course, we know she’s a Greyhound; we have an official pedigree going back to her great-great-great-great-grandparents (and it only stops there because that’s all that fits on the page).
+So, if you adopted your dog or have a mixed breed, you may or may not know the answer to that burning question.
 Are you curious?
-With the availability of dog DNA tests, you can now find the answer!
+With the availability of dog DNA tests, you can find the answer!

 How Dog DNA Tests Work